KxSystems/docs/docs/ml/toolkit/utilities/ml.md

 Where

--   `x` is a vector of predicted values
+-   `x` is a vector of predicted labels
--   `y` is a vector of true values
+-   `y` is a vector of true labels
 -   `z` is the positive class
 -   `b` is the value of beta

-returns the F-beta score between predicted and true values.
+returns the F-beta score between predicted and true labels.

 ```q
 q)xr:1000?5